Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra: Results

 \section{Results}

-In this section, we first look at the uncertainties associated with our simplified derivation of the 21\,cm power spectrum given an electron power spectrum by comparing it to the full spectrum computed from the {\sc RSAGE} simulation.
-In Sec.~\ref{subsec:3_fit}, we then apply this derivation to jointly fit mock 21\,cm and kSZ data points to a reionization model.
+In this section, we first look at the model uncertainties associated with our simplified derivation of the 21\,cm power spectrum from equation~\eqref{eq:recons_21cm_ps_fit} given an electron power spectrum by comparing it to the full spectrum computed from the {\sc RSAGE} simulation.
+In Sec.~\ref{subsec:3_fit}, we derive forecast constraints on reionisation by applying this derivation to fit mock 21\,cm and kSZ data points, using equations~\eqref{eq:recons_21cm_ps_fit} and~\eqref{eq:Pee_model}, to a reionization model with the parameters from Table~\ref{tab:rsage_ref_params}.
+We showcase the advantages of combining the two datasets compared to a separate analysis.
+In appendix~\ref{appendix::bias}, we extend this analysis with 21\,cm and kSZ data for the from {\sc RSAGE} simulation, to study the effect of the model assumptions.